fengalin/media-toc/README.md

 file into chapters.
 It is primarily developed in Rust on Linux, it runs on Windows and should also work on macOS.

+You might also be interested in [media-toc-player](https://github.com/fengalin/media-toc-player): a media player with a table of contents.

 **media-toc** is not complete yet, see the [Status section](#status) below.
 Of course, you can contribute to the project if you find it interesting.